wangkepfe/OpenGL-Terrain-RealTimeRendering/README.md

 ### 3. terrain land
 * procedural generated
-* with geomipmap (terrain is subdivided into chunks, not the best implementation)
+* with geomipmap (terrain is subdivided into chunks, not the best implementation.
+To be improved)
 * multi textures, diffrent by height and noise map

 ### 4. lake